-‘I have the arthritis of a 60-year-old’ - Thomas
+'I have the arthritis of a 60-year-old' - Thomas

 Former Commonwealth champion Alys Thomas says she has been advised to end her career immediately to avoid possible permanent damage to her wrist.

-Thomas, 31, won gold for Wales in the women's 200m butterfly at the 2018 Games before going on to reach the Olympic final in Tokyo last year.
+Thomas, 31, won gold for Wales in the women's 200m butterfly at the 2018 Games before reaching the Olympic final in Tokyo last year.

-Her wrist injury began with a cartilage tear over a decade ago but has now left her with "the arthritis of a 60-year-old".
+Her wrist problems began with a cartilage tear over a decade ago, and have left her with "the arthritis of a 60-year-old".

 "It's a lot to take in," said Thomas.

 "It's a lot to get my head around.
-As an athlete I want to carry on.
+As an athlete, I want to carry on.

-"I said to the consultant, what can you do for me in order for me to just stay in the water and stay competitive and train the way I want to and need to?
+"I said to the consultant: 'What can you do for me in order for me to just stay in the water and stay competitive and train the way I want to and need to?'
+Unfortunately there was nothing they were able to do."

-But for a decade beforehand, Thomas has revealed she was managing the pain in her right wrist.
+Winning Commonwealth gold was a breakthrough moment for Thomas - her Games record of two minutes 5.45 seconds in the women's final catapulting her into the elite.

-She had torn the cartilage before her first Commonwealths - Delhi 2010 - but hoped surgery after the Games would fix it.
+She finished seventh at last year's Olympics but has now revealed she had been managing the pain in her right wrist for a decade.

-Yet the problem persisted and Thomas says the 12 years since have been about coping with the pain - initially through steroid injections but more recently through tape and painkillers.
+Thomas had torn the cartilage before her first Commonwealths - Delhi 2010 - but hoped surgery would fix it.

-But it became harder and harder to train through it and her performances were affected.
+Yet the problem persisted, and Thomas said she has had to cope with the pain since - initially through steroid injections but more recently through tape and painkillers.

-"Over the last two years or so it's been more and more difficult to manage pain-wise," Thomas admitted.
+"Over the last two years or so it's been more and more difficult to manage pain-wise," she said.

 "My tolerance levels are high on the whole but it's getting more and more difficult to get what I need to do in training in order to stay competitive within the sport.

-"I need a functioning wrist in day-to-day life, I need a functioning hand in order to be able to do those things.
-Ultimately if I'm not going to be able to swim, I need to take care of the health of my body, the health of my wrist.
+"I need a functioning wrist in day-to-day life.
+I need a functioning hand in order to be able to do those things.
+Ultimately, if I'm not going to be able to swim, I need to take care of the health of my body, the health of my wrist.

 "I am really sad that it's come to an end this way."